Ben-Goren/MultivariaTeach/README.md

 import scipy
 ```

-Assuming you have immediately previously performed the above calculation of $\epsilon$, he univariate test may be performed with:
+Assuming you have immediately previously performed the above calculation of $\epsilon$, the univariate test may be performed with:

 ```python
 Y_1 = Y[:, 0].reshape(-1, 1) # Note that the first column is index zero.